DANIYANISHIN/github-slideshow/_posts/0000-01-02-DANIYANISHIN.md

 	title: "Welcome to our second slide!"
 	---
 	Your text
-Use the left arrow to go back!
+press left arrow to go back.